 Instructions

-- Preheat oven to 400ºF and line a large rimmed baking tray with a piece of parchment paper.
+- Preheat oven to 400ºF and line a large rimmed sheet pan with a piece of parchment paper.
 Set aside.

 - Cut both lemons into thin slices.
 Then further cut one of the lemon slices into quarter.
 Cut 2 of the rosemary sprigs into small pieces.
 Set aside.

-- Arrange the chicken on the baking tray without overcrowding.
+- Arrange the chicken on the sheet pan without overcrowding.

 - Scatter the whole lemon slices and rosemary sprigs onto the baking sheet and place into the oven.
 Roast for 40-45 minutes, or until the chicken reaches 160°F on an instant-read thermometer and is nicely browned on top.